 Again, whether you use our team for your loan or whether you use another bank for your loan, that’s fine, we are just here to guarantee the seller that the buyer has the ability to purchase the home that they are wishing to buy.

 Pre Approval Letters Are Not Underwriting Approvals

-We have seen it happen many times before where another lender from a reputable company had issued a preapproval letter without going nano deep in terms of analyzing the borrower’s income, assets, debt, credit, employment history, things of that nature.
+We have seen it happen many times before where another lender from a reputable company had issued a preapproval letter without going nano-deep in terms of analyzing the borrower’s income, assets, debt, credit, employment history, and things of that nature.
 We will typically ask a few more questions than others will and we will run this by underwriting which is most important.

 Most lenders, especially in a busy competitive market such as the bay area, will not underwrite a buyer’s loan until they are already in contract on a home.
 Talk about not putting the cart before the horse.
 We want to put the cart before the horse.
 We want to make sure the borrower has been underwritten and approved before they are even making an offer on a home.